JohnB/schema_doc/README.markdown

 ToDo Items
 ----------
-* Verify against a fresh rails app
-* Refactor to enable per-model pages
-* Create the per-model diagram and edit form
+* Create the per-model edit form
 * Find a better way to integrate with a Rails app (such as a Rails 3.1 engine)
+* Improve the page styling

 Meta